 L-Tyrosine: This amino acid is a precursor to dopamine.
 For boosting tyrosine, take dosages between 500-2500 mg on an empty stomach.

 DL-Phenylalanine: This dosage can be between 1 – 2 grams on an empty stomach.

 Vitamin B6: Best dosage is between 50-100 mg taken 2 times daily with or without meals.

 Rhodiola: Best to be taken 1-2 times in a dosage of 100-200 mg each time.

 Cordyceps: Best to be taken 1-2 times in a dosage of 400-800 mg each time.

 Both rhodiola and cordyceps are called adaptogenic herbs.
 Adaptogenic herbs help to buffer the negative effects of stress and allow our body to accurately adapt to stress.
 They are able to help increase catecholamines (Dopamine, Nr, Epi) when they are low, but also lower them if they are shooting up too high.

-This is very important because we don’t want to overshoot our catecholamine production or we risk burning out the adrenals and causing dopamine receptor dysfunction.
-Rhodiola and cordyceps have the strongest effect on modulating dopamine levels.
+This is very important because we don’t want to overshoot our catecholamine production or we risk burning out the adrenals and causing dopa receptor dysfunction.
+Rhodiola and cordyceps have the strongest effect on modulating dopa levels.
 Some other great adaptogens include ashwagandha, ginseng, holy basil and reishi mushroom among others.